sritchie73/BootstrapQTL/README.md

 # BootstrapQTL
 ## A *cis*-QTL mapping method that corrects for the Winner's Curse

-BootstrapQTL is a cis-QTL mapping tool that uses a fast bootstrap procedure to correct for the overestimation of effect sizes arising from the bias introduced by lead-SNP selection ("The Winner's Curse effect").
+BootstrapQTL is a *cis*-QTL mapping tool that uses a fast bootstrap procedure to correct for the overestimation of effect sizes present in  *cis*-QTL mapping studies ("The Winner's Curse effect").

 ## Installation